Quiet weather today, active weather tonight

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- Look for another pleasant start to the day before our next best chance for precipitation arrives this evening.
 Expect sunny skies this morning, followed by an increase in cloudiness as a front approaches from the west.
 We could see rain developing later this afternoon before increasing in coverage by evening.
 At this point, we’re talking mainly showers, but a few rumbles of thunder would not be out of the question through the overnight into Monday.
 This is a slow mover, and could produce a decent amount of rain for the region—possibly up to 1″+ for some locations.
 Once that system exits Monday night, we can expect gradual clearing, then sunshine and scattered clouds through the rest of the week.
 Temperatures will remain a bit cooler than normal, reaching the 60′s and 70′s through the period.

-TODAY: Sunshine early, then gradually increasing cloudiness.
+TODAY: Gradually increasing cloudiness.
 A slight chance for a shower or two.
 High: 82°.
 Wind: W 5-10 mph.

 TONIGHT: Mostly cloudy with showers likely and thunderstorms possible.
 Low: 60°.
 Wind: N 5-10 mph.